Energy Transition

 Tackling climate change with IOGP Energy Transition programme

-Carbon Capture, Transportation and Storage Committee (CCTS)
+Carbon Capture, and Storage Committee (CCTS)

-Launched in 2021, the Carbon Capture, Transportation, and Storage Committee will focus on accelerating the standardization of CCS to improve its cost, scheduling, and safety, thus ensuring widespread implementation of CCS.
+Launched in 2021, the Carbon Capture, and Storage Committee will focus on accelerating the standardization of CCS to improve its cost, scheduling, and safety, thus ensuring widespread implementation of CCS.
 It will collaborate with other associations working in the climate change space, as well as with international and regional regulators and standards organizations.

 Low Carbon Operational Efficiency Committee (LCOE)